lukehoersten/haskell-snippets/README.md

     M-x yas-reload-all

-The Haskell snippts should now be available to use!
-Try typing `fn<TAB>` in an Emacs Haskell buffer to test.
+Haskell snippts should now be available to use!
+In a `haskell-mode` buffer, type `fn<TAB>`.
+A prompt should appear asking which `fn` snippet to expand.

-## Notes

 I **highly** recommend using YASnippet with [ido-mode](http://www.emacswiki.org/emacs/InteractivelyDoThings).
 Configure